pymupdf/PyMuPDF/docs/textwriter.rst

       :arg page: write to this :ref:`Page`.
       :arg float opacity: override the value of the TextWriter for this output.
       :arg sequ color: override the value of the TextWriter for this output.
       :arg sequ morph: modify the text appearance by applying a matrix to it.
-If provided, this must be a sequence *(pivot, matrix)* with a point-like *pivot* and a matrix-like *matrix*.
-A typical example is rotating the text around *pivot*.
+If provided, this must be a sequence *(fixpoint, matrix)* with a point-like *fixpoint* and a matrix-like *matrix*.
+A typical example is rotating the text around *fixpoint*.
       :arg bool overlay: put in foreground (default) or background.